julian1-testing/CSP/README.md

 ## Catalog Services for Portal - PoC

-- implements faceted search, freetext search, pagination, online resources, to drive AODN Portal
+- implements PoC faceted search, freetext search, pagination, online resources, to drive AODN Portal
-- csw harvesting external catalogues
+- csw harvesting of external catalogues
-- support mcp2.0/19139 records, but creates no dependence on metadata form - subset only, and easy to transform
+- support mcp2.0/19139 records, but has no dependence on metadata form - subset only, and easy to transform
 - freetext using postgres 9.5 freetext support
 - records, concepts and indexes - all state localized to a db backend, no filesystem needed